rstudio-education/arm-workshop-rsc2019/content/days/day1/day1-am.markdown

 Go here: http://rstd.io/class

-1. Enter the credentials from your email: `<placeholder>`
+1. Enter our classroom identifier/password (in your email): `advanced-rmarkdown`
 1. Enter your name and email address.
 1. Leave the toggle button set to "Create new server credentials."

 <img src="/img/setup-screencaps/class_login.png" width="75%" />

 (Accept the cookies. 🍪) Your credentials will be different, but your screen should look like this.
+In fact, every person's credentials will be different- don't copy and paste your neighbor's!

 <img src="/img/setup-screencaps/login.png" width="75%" />